 - Discreet support where you might not want everyone to know and our support staff can help you without it being obvious

-Our Specialist Staff are expert in:
+Our specialist staff are experts in:

-- Specific Learning Disability team SpLD Dyslexia, Dyspraxia, Irlen
+- Specific Learning Disability team (SpLD)

-- Speech and Language Therapist SaLT
+- Speech and Language Therapist (SaLT)

-- RUG room for Autistic students
+- RUG room for ASD students

 - Sensory room